shashwat1225/fetch-backend-task/README.md

   ```
   http://0.0.0.0:8000/receipts/<Unique ID>/points/
   ```
-  Replace `<Unique ID>` with the ID returned by the Process Receipts endpoint.
+  Replace `<Unique ID>` with the ID returned by the populate.py script.

 ## URL Paths